tochiu/c8/README.md

 At this moment C8 can only be installed from cargo or built from source.

 ### Install With Cargo
-C8 is published on crates.io and can be installed with cargo.
+<a href="https://crates.io/crates/c8">C8 is published on crates.io</a> and can be installed with cargo.
 Rust 1.70.0 or greater is required.

 ```
 cargo install c8